perrette/scribe/README.md

 You can leave the optional dependencies (leave out `[all]`) but must install at least one of `vosk` or `openai-whisper` or `openai` packages (see Usage below).

 At the time of writing `openai-whisper` does not install on `python 3.13`.
 You can install the packages manually and skip that package.
+This makes the `whisper` API unavailable.

 ### Manual selection of the dependencies